'What more can we take?' Puerto Ricans outraged Trump would take recovery funds for border wall

 Like other communities across the island, residents in Cercadillo have been working with nonprofits trying to rebuild before hurricane season starts this summer.

-With the help of nonprofit organizations, they’re building some homes for elders who lost their houses and families have invested in having access to water tanks, generators and other necessities in order to be better prepared in the case of another disaster.
+With the help of nonprofit organizations, they're building some homes for senior citizens who lost their houses and families have invested in water tanks, generators and other necessities in order to be better prepared in the case of another disaster.

 “This kind of work continues and it's a long road,” said Morales.

-Part of that reconstruction work is set to be financed with more than $20 billion in federal funds assigned to help Puerto Rico revamp its electrical grid and home inventory.
-Puerto Rico has not received most of the federally-approved funds yet.
+More than $20 billion in federal funds has been assigned to help Puerto Rico revamp its electrical grid and home inventory, but the territory has not received most of the funds yet.

-Puerto Rican officials in the U.S. and the island — from both sides of the political spectrum — blasted the administration over the possibility.
+Puerto Rican officials in the U.S. and the island from both sides of the political spectrum blasted the administration over the possibility losing $2.5 billion of that allotment.

-Puerto Rico’s non-voting member of Congress Jenniffer González Colón, who leans Republican, explicitly rejected “that game with our pain and hopes” and said she “will not support the reallocation of funds, which we approved in a bipartisan effort in Congress for the recovery and reconstruction of Puerto Rico.”
+Puerto Rico’s non-voting member of Congress Jenniffer González Colón, who is also the president of the Republican Party in Puerto Rico, explicitly rejected “that game with our pain and hopes” and said she “will not support the reallocation of funds, which we approved in a bipartisan effort in Congress for the recovery and reconstruction of Puerto Rico.”

 "The humanitarian crisis on the southern border of the United States, identified by both President Obama and President Trump, can not be resolved by removing money approved for disaster mitigation in Puerto Rico at the expense of the poorest American citizens, treated with total inequality,” González Colón said in a statement.